wp-plugins/hw-image-widget/readme.txt

 4. Selecting an image.

 == Changelog ==

+= 4.2 =
+* Added backend link.

+= 4.1 =
+* Fixed notice on front-end when no image has been selected.

+= 4.0 =
+* Added support for WordPress 4.0.
+* Replaced custom image selection view with WordPress default "image insert" view to add compatability with WordPress 4.0 while still retaining pre-WordPress 4.0 compatability.
+This introduces a "Gallery" insertion option in the view, but its ignored by the HW Image Widget if used.
+* Made sure JavaScript tags are stripped from the text preview area so they do not execute.
+* Widget now depends on SimpleXML PHP-extention (usually available on shared hosting) to strip JavaScript from previews.
+* Fixed issues with the HTML view of the TinyMCE editor.
+* Made sure TinyMCE editor opens up with a decent height.
+* Made sure TinyMCE editor opens up in visual mode.
+* Removed all cookie handling (cookies are no longer edited to set proper TinyMCE height for some buggy WP-versions).
+* Fixed issue that could cause height/width attributes for fixed sized images in admin change when multiple image widgets are used and a new image is selected.

+= 3.0 =
+* Adding support for using HW Image Widget in the Carrington Build plugin (widgetized pages).
+* Refactoring plugin initialization.
+* Minor admin UI CSS tweaks.

+= 2.7 =
+* Removing alt attribute from A-tag to conform with HTML standards.

+= 2.6 =
+* Adding title-attribute to the image tag.

 = 2.5 =
 * Renamed template file so its more logical for template creators to locate and use.
 It will not break compatability with previous versions.